 We’re calling on the UK government to strengthen pet travel legislation to protect the health and welfare of the UK’s animals and wider public.
 Our key asks are:

-- reintroduce compulsory tick treatments for all cats and dogs travelling under the Pet Travel Scheme;
+- reintroduce compulsory tick treatments for all non-commercial movements of cats and dogs;

 - introduce tapeworm treatment for cats as well as dogs and shorten the tapeworm treatment window;

 - extend the waiting time post-rabies vaccination to 12 weeks;

 - restrict the movement of stray dogs from other countries with high rates of diseases that aren’t commonly found in the UK, and introduce mandatory testing in stray dogs for these diseases before travel;

 - strengthen enforcement provisions and compliance checks for the commercial movement of pets; and